madhvendra2003/Caching_Proxy/README.md

 # Caching Proxy Server

 A Spring Boot-based caching proxy server that forwards HTTP requests to an origin server and caches responses using Guava Cache.
-The proxy supports process management through shell commands and provides a RESTful API interface.
+The proxy supports process management through shell commands and provides a RESTful API interface.url :https://roadmap.sh/projects/caching-server

 ## Features